Tour Guide

 Archie Eichhorn Gallery

-To the right of the Heritage Gallery, we have the Archie Eichhorn Gallery.
+To the right of the Richard Rooney Gallery, we have the Archie Eichhorn Gallery.
 Named in honour of much beloved and long-time educator, Archie Eichhorn.
 During Archie’s tenure in Maple Creek, he encouraged students to participate and excel in all areas but especially the arts and drama.
 On the side, Archie pursued his own art, mainly oils and produced many wonderful works especially following his retirement when he had more time to devote to his craft.

 The Fleming Rooms

-Eaton Beauty Doll, found in the baby bassinet.
 The artefacts in these two rooms were collected by local ranchers, Irvine & Phoebe (Tootsie) Fleming.

 The rooms reflect the local history and culture of the Maple Creek/Cypress Hills area.
-Their collection was located and displayed in a building on their ranch south of Maple Creek until it was donated to the Jasper Cultural & Historical in 1987.
+Their collection was located and displayed in a building on their ranch south of Maple Creek until it was donated to the Jasper Cultural & Historical Centre in 1987.

-Phoebe (Tootsie) Fleming (1902 – 1989)
+Irvine Fleming (1897 – 1987) Phoebe (Tootsie) Fleming (1902 – 1989)

 Ranch Room